The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Introduction

 are finite.\footnote{The first condition is implied by the other two, but is traditionally stated explicitly.} The space $\cF(X,Y)$ of Fredholm operators is an open subspace of the space $\cB(X,Y)$ of bounded linear operators $D\!:X\!\lra\!Y$ in the normed topology; see \cite[Theorem~A.1.5(ii)]{MS}.
 Quillen's construction, outlined in \cite[Section~2]{Quillen}, associates to each Fredholm operator~$D$ a $\Z_2$-graded one-dimensional vector space $\la(D)=\det\,D$, called \textsf{the determinant line of~$D$}, and topologizes, in a systematic way, the set

 as a line bundle over $\cF(X,Y)$ for each pair $(X,Y)$ of Banach vector spaces.
 There are in fact infinitely many compatible systems of such topologies, all of which we describe in Section~\ref{classify_subs}; they are isomorphic pairwise.
-We describe some intrinsic and not so-intrinsic ways of narrowing down the choices and of choosing a specific system at the end of Section~\ref{summ_sec} and at the end of Remark~\ref{Seidel_rmk}.\\
+This is contrary to suggestions in many papers that there is a unique way of topologizing determinant line bundles in a systematic way and can be viewed as capturing the essence of the {\it unique up to a canonical isomorphism} statement in \cite[Theorem~1]{KM}.
+We describe some intrinsic and not so-intrinsic ways of narrowing down the choices and of choosing a specific system at the end of Subsection~\ref{detLBprop_subs} and at the end of Remark~\ref{Seidel_rmk}.\\